Is Breakfast Cereal Healthy?

 Creating a healthy breakfast can be both quick and easy when you focus on whole foods.
 By incorporating a source of protein, source of fiber, and some healthy fats, you can easily create a well-balanced meal with minimal effort.

 The Bottom Line

-Most breakfast cereals are highly processed, often high in sugar, packed full of preservatives and contain misleading health claims.
+Most breakfast cereals are highly processed, often high in sugar, packed full of preservatives, and contain misleading health claims.
 Although there are some healthy breakfast cereals on the market, they are few and far between.
-If you must eat cereal, ensure that you read the ingredients and opt for versions made of whole, unprocessed foods that are low in sugar and high in fibre.
-Alternatively, opt for whole food alternatives; such as oatmeal, toast or eggs, for a healthy and well-balanced breakfast to start the day.
+If you must eat cereal, ensure that you read the ingredients and opt for versions made of whole, unprocessed foods that are low in sugar and high in fiber.
+Alternatively, opt for whole food alternatives; such as oatmeal, toast, or eggs, for a healthy and well-balanced breakfast to start the day.